-A grievance is a complaint expressing dissatisfaction with any aspect of the operations, activities, or behavior of a plan or its delegated entity in the provision of health care or prescription drug services or benefits, regardless of whether remedial action is requested.
+A grievance is an expression of dissatisfaction with any aspect of the operations, activities, or behavior of a plan or its delegated entity in the provision of health care or prescription drug services or benefits, regardless of whether remedial action is requested.
 The regulations at 42 CFR §422.564(a) and 423.564(a) require each plan to have meaningful procedures for the timely resolution of grievances between enrollees and the plan or any of its delegated entities.
-This process applies when the plan directly receives the grievance.
 Plans must provide all enrollees with written grievance procedures upon initial enrollment, involuntary disenrollment, annually, and upon request.
 The plan must also notify enrollees about any changes to its grievance procedures 30 days in advance of the effective date of the change.